- Climb ramparts overlooking the Atlantic and eat fresh seafood in Essaouira

 Today you will join a five-hour cooking class followed by a tour of the complicated medina.
 Spend a leisurely morning enjoying breakfast and taking a stroll through the neighborhood before transferring to your class.
-You will meet your instructor and go to a nearby souk to purchase all your ingredients just as the locals would do.
+You will meet your instructor and go to a nearby souk to purchase all your ingredients, just as the locals would do.
 You will then learn traditional Moroccan cooking methods using flavorful spices to prepare your four-course meal.

 Day 10: Free day

-Today is a free day where you can explore the city on your own.
+Today is a free day where you can explore the city independently.
 Visit the Batha Museum.
 Housed in a 19th-century palace, the Batha Museum is home to a collection of traditional Moroccan arts and crafts, including carved wood, zellij tilework, and local pottery (its highlight).
 Spend time in the Andalusian-style gardens before walking to the mellah (old Jewish quarter and cemetery).
 Take advantage of its location for a stunning panoramic photo of the city.
 Continue south to Ville Nouvelle and discover the dramatic change in architecture.

 Tour a Ceramics and Tile Collective to learn how local artisans make wares, from shaping the clay to painting the designs.
 As well as watch the tile masters at work: fitting together small pieces of tile to form intricate mosaics.
 Return toward Fes el Bali, stopping along the way in Jnan Sbil (Bou Jeloud Gardens)—a halfway point between the mellah and Bab Bou Jeloud.
 Spend some time relaxing in the gardens' grandeur and cool off in the central fountains or beside the lake.

-Day 11: Meknes, Moulay Idris and Chefchaouen
+Day 11: Meknes, Moulay Idris & Chefchaouen

 Today you will make your way to Chefcahouen.
 On the way, stop in Meknes, another imperial city.
-A smaller version of Fez, Meknes offers a calmer medina and shopkeepers aren't as pushy to make a sale.
-Your driver will lead through Ville Impériale where you can explore gardens, palaces, the impressive gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.
+A smaller version of Fez, Meknes offers a calmer medina, and shopkeepers aren't as pushy to make a sale.
+Your driver will lead you through Ville Impériale, where you can explore gardens, palaces, the impressive gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.
 Next, stop for lunch in Morocco's oldest town, Moulay Idriss.
 Founded in 789 CE by Moulay Idriss I, the town is home to Morocco's only round minaret.

 From there, visit Volubilis to see the Roman ruins.
 This UNESCO World Heritage site contains Morocco's best-preserved Roman ruins and makes for a nice detour.
 Wander the massive complex, exploring large merchant homes with visible heating systems, temples, and many colorful mosaics, including the Labors of Hercules.

 You end your day in Chefchaouen.
 Mostly untouched since the 15th century, Chefchaouen offers a relaxed atmosphere with some of the friendliest people in the country and is known for its blue-washed buildings in its historic medina.
 Explore its narrow streets and alleyways which cling to the northern hillside of the Rif Mountains.
-Discover Plaza Outa el-Hammam, the main square named for the number of hammams which used to encircle it.
-Find a restaurant or café for a bite to eat, before visiting the Grand Mosque and kasbah and tour the kasbah's garden, museum, and even some of its old prison cells.
+Discover Plaza Outa el-Hammam, the main square named for the number of hammams that used to encircle it.
+Find a restaurant or café for a bite to eat before visiting the Grand Mosque and kasbah and tour the kasbah's garden, museum, and even some of its old prison cells.

 Day 12: Tetouan and Tangier

-Rise early to wander the quiet streets for your best chance to snap unobstructed photos, before joining your driver and continuing north to Tangier.
+Rise early to wander the quiet streets for your best chance to snap unobstructed photos before joining your driver and continuing north to Tangier.
 Stop to explore Tetouan, a jewel of a town in a striking location at the foot of the Rif Mountains, just a few miles from the Alboran Sea.
 The ancient medina, a UNESCO World Heritage site, looks like it has not changed in several centuries.
 You will be able to tour this town on your own with recommendations from your driver.

 Arrive in Tangier in the afternoon, settle into your accommodation, and take the rest of the day to explore your surroundings.

-Day 13: Visit Caves of Hercules
+Day 13: Visit the Caves of Hercules

 Spend today as you like.
 A great option is to make arrangements to drive the short distance to Cape Spartel to discover the Caves of Hercules.
 Explore the limestone caverns, thought to be where Hercules rested during his 12 labors, and peer out through the Africa-shaped opening to the Atlantic.